ravibrenner/id_modeling/comp_models.md

 $R_0 = \beta/\gamma$

 As the equilibrium.
-Basically this means that for a disease that does not lead to long-term immunity, the disease will persis long term in the population if R0 \> 1.
-Basically it will become endemic at a level determined by R0.
+Basically this means that for a disease that does not lead to long-term immunity, the disease will persist long term in the population if R0 \> 1.
+Basically it will become endemic at a level determined by $R_0$.

 ``` r
 sis_mod <- function(t, state, params){